tomzx/blog.tomrochette.com-content/agi/books/jeff-hawkins-on-intelligence/article.md

 ## 5 A New Framework of Intelligence
 * To notice that something is different, some neurons in my brain that weren't active before would have to become active. [...]
 When I look around the room, my brain is using memories to form predictions about what it expects to experience before I experience it. [...]
 But when some visual pattern comes in that I had not memorized in that context, a prediction is violated.
 And my attention is drawn to the error
 * Prediction is not just one of the things your brain does.
 It is the primary function of the neocortex, and the foundation of intelligence
-* The important point is that higher intelligence is not a diffent kind of process from perceptual intelligence
+* The important point is that higher intelligence is not a different kind of process from perceptual intelligence
 * Intelligence is measured by the capacity to remember and predict patterns in the world, including language, mathematics, physical properties of objects, and social situations
 * Behavior came first, then intelligence
 * Here then is the core of my argument on how to understand the neocortex, and why memory and prediction are the keys to unlocking the mystery of intelligence.
 We start with the reptilian brain with no cortex.
 Evolution discovers that if it tacks on a memory system (the neocortex) to the sensory path of the primitive brain, the animal gains an ability to predict the future. [...]
 By comparing the actual sensory input with recalled memory, the animal not only understands where it is but can see into the future.